FSMH TEAM MANAGER RESOURCES

 Team budgets and financial accounts shall be a team activity and responsibility.
 FSMH assumes no liability or responsibility in the management of team accounts.

-A financial statement must be sent out to all parents of the team monthly, and a copy must be sent to the FSMH Sports Coordinator, on Oct 31, Jan 31 and at the end of the season.
+A financial statement must be sent out to all parents of the team monthly, and a copy must be sent to FSMH at gm@fsmhockey.com , on Oct 31, Jan 31 and at the end of the season.

 Budgeting issues should be discussed with the parents at the beginning of the season to ensure that team expectations are reasonable.
 Determine what expenses cannot be avoided, what additional activities the team would like to participate in and their additional cost to the team and then, how the necessary funds will be raised and distributed.